 vijay@Ubuntu-19:~$sudo hostname LinuxOS vijay@Ubuntu-19:~$hostname LinuxOS vijay@Ubuntu-19:~$

-I have changed hostname from Ubunut-19 to LinuxOS.
-You can check hostname
+I have changed the hostname from Ubuntu-19 to LinuxOS.
+You can check the hostname

 Change hostname in Ubuntu using hostnamectl

-If you not able to change hostname by using hostname command then Don’t worry.
-Linux has another utility to chnage computer name.
+If you are not able to change hostname by using hostname command then Don’t worry.
+Linux has another utility to change the computer name.
 It is hostnamectl.

 You can use command hostnamectl set-hostname [Host Name Here}

-I am going to change hostname to UbuntuOS, So i will execute following syntax.
+I am going to change the hostname to UbuntuOS, So I will execute the following syntax.

 $sudo hostnamectl set-hostname UbuntuOS